 Do you need to ripen one quickly?
 Seal the avocado in a brown paper bag, and keep it in a warm but not too hot place.
 Have you already cut one open and it's not ripe?
 Just coat the surfaces with butter or mayonnaise and stick it in the bag.

 Avocados are cholesterol-free, sodium-free, and contain 1.6 times as much potassium as bananas, vitamin C, vitamin E, B6, and folate.
-An important source of vitamin A, avocado helps reactivate skin's radiance AND contain monounsaturated-fat, or the "good fat" which studies have shown reduce serum cholesterol levels.
+An important source of vitamin A, avocado helps reactivate skin's radiance AND contains monounsaturated-fat, or the "good fat" which studies have shown reduce serum cholesterol levels.